Equality, Diversity & Inclusion

 In line with the UCL wide Equality, Diversity & Inclusion strategy 2015-2020, our CDT aims to:

-- Increase the diversity of new cohorts, with particular focus on increasing female student uptake: in our advertisement for the 2019-20 cohort intake we have encouraged applications from female applicants and applicants from all backgrounds covering ethnicity, disabilities and sexual orientation;
+- Increase the diversity of new cohorts, with particular focus on increasing female student uptake: in our advertisement for the 2019-20 cohort intake we encouraged applications from female applicants and applicants from all backgrounds covering ethnicity, disabilities and sexual orientation;

 - Maintain/improve student retention and attainment (respectively).
 We have a duty of care to our students and are open to meeting on a 1-1 basis for any student who finds themselves struggling in their research studies.
 We would aim to create an action plan to help resolve issues and help students restore confidence to be able to participate as a member of the CDT.